Wisconsin worried about spike in virus cases due to election

 MADISON, Wis.
 (AP) — The decision to forge ahead with Wisconsin’s election amid a pandemic has stirred fears about a possible spike in the state’s coronavirus cases in the face of stay-at-home orders and efforts to limit contact with others.

 Public health experts, elected officials, poll workers and many voters pushed to delay the election.
 After the Republican-controlled Legislature refused to cancel in-person voting, Democratic Gov. Tony Evers issued an executive order to do so.
-But the state Supreme Court, less than 24 hours before voting was to begin, blocked the order.
+But the state Supreme Cour t, less than 24 hours before voting was to begin, blocked the order.

 Voters who didn’t get absentee ballots were forced to choose Tuesday between voting in person or staying at home to avoid possible exposure to the coronavirus.
 Thousands waited in line in Milwaukee, and long waits were reported in Green Bay.
 Voters and poll workers wore masks and gloves.
 Volunteers sat behind Plexiglass shields as they handed voters their ballots.